-PLANTING INFORMATION: Slant-bed or "Yuma-bed" culture was developed to orient the south face of the bed toward the winter sun.
+An alternative method of culture for spring melon production is slant-bed or "Yuma-bed".
+This time-proven cultural method was developed to orient the south face of the bed toward the winter sun.
 The sun's rays strike the soil surface at a nearly perpendicular angle, converting light energy into heat.
-Flat beds reflect a greater portion of the incoming radiation and are therefore cooler.
+Flatter beds reflect a greater portion of the incoming radiation and are therefore cooler.
 Maximum bed heating is achieved when the bed angle is roughly 35-37 degrees from horizontal.

-Seed is planted Which deep on 80 -inch beds.
-Custom-built, slant-bed planters using primarily vacuum-air planters are used for precision planting.
+Seed is planted veleep on 80 -inch beds.
+Custom-built, slant-bed planters using random flow seeding units are common.
+Air planters may be used for precision planting.
 Seed lines are located midway up the slope.
 Care must be taken to locate the correct seed line position as the beds will be reworked and reformed during the season.
-Forming a bed with a depression at the crown of the plant will increase the incidence of fruit and root rotting fungi.
+Forming a bed with a depression at the crown will increase the incidence of fruit and root rotting fungi.